tamerthamoqa/facenet-realtime-face-recognition/README.md

 If you want a scalable solution for hundreds of people or more that would need a classification algorithm instead of Euclidean Distance comparison to each stored embedding file (e.g: K-Nearest Neigbours or Support Vector Machine) on the embedding data with 5-10 examples per person, please refer to the David Sandberg repository [here](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw#4-align-the-lfw-dataset) on how to align the dataset, and [here](https://github.com/davidsandberg/facenet/wiki/Train-a-classifier-on-own-images) on how to train the classifier (a support vector machine classifier in that implementation).

+## Warning
+This implementation does not have "liveliness detection" functionality.
+If you present an image of a person to the web camera it would not know the difference between a real person or a picture.

 ## References
 * Facenet: [paper](https://arxiv.org/abs/1503.03832) - [repository](https://github.com/davidsandberg/facenet)